jstedfast/MailKit/FAQ.md

 ### <a id="gmail-access">Q: How can I access GMail using MailKit?</a>

-As of the end of May, 2022, Google no longer allows enabling "Less secure apps".
+As of September 30th, 2024, authentication using only a username and password is [no longer supported by Google](https://support.google.com/accounts/answer/6010255?hl=en).

 There are now only 2 options to choose from: